Azure/Cloud-Native/website/blog-cnny/2023-01-31/index.md

 It expects a `host` and `path` separated by a forward-slash, then expects the backend `service` name and `port` separated by a colon.
 We're not using a hostname for this demo so we can omit it.
 For the path, an asterisk is used to specify a wildcard path prefix.

-So, the value of `/*=myvote:80` creates a routing rule for all paths following the domain (or in our case since we don't have a hostname specified, the IP) to route traffic to our `myvote` backend service on port `80`.
+So, the value of `/*=azure-voting-app:80` creates a routing rule for all paths following the domain (or in our case since we don't have a hostname specified, the IP) to route traffic to our `azure-voting-app` backend service on port `80`.

 > 📝 NOTE: Configuring the hostname and TLS is outside the scope of this demo but please visit this URL https://bit.ly/aks-webapp-routing for an in-depth hands-on lab centered around Web Application Routing on AKS.